doctea/usb_midi_clocker/README.md

     - this is mostly working now..!
       - some performance issues in reading the data, though
         - maybe if the performance problem is actually with the reading of the data, then we could hand that off to a 328p on a nano/uno to do the raw ADC processing, and communicate to the teensy via uart, or even usbserial now?
+        - (or just get a dedicated CV-to-MIDI module and feed it in to the MIDI inputs)
     - some todos remain:
-      - reassign modulation sources
+      - ~~reassign modulation sources~~
-      - load/save modulation settings
+      - ~~load/save modulation settings~~
-         - working; but kinda impractical; how do we want to handle this?
       - lock/hold modulation settings
       - auto-advance modulation settings?
       - modulation sources other than voltages
-    - (or just get a dedicated CV-to-MIDI module and feed it in to the MIDI inputs)
+        - ~~MIDI CCs~~ done for first 4 faders
+      - tempo-synced LFOs etc...
       - Record and playback CCs as well as MIDI
-  - tempo-synced LFOs etc...
 - ~~Option to 'lock/hold current' clock/sequencer/MIDI mapping settings etc when switching presets~~
 - Subclocker clock multipliers as well as division (need to calculate time between ticks, and send clock on steps in between...)
 - Looper improvements
   - Improve quantizer (take note length into consideration)
   - Optimise memory usage with more efficient data structure
 - MIDI control over [r_e_c_u_r](https://github.com/cyberboy666/r_e_c_u_r)
-- Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices, but that don't expose the correct USB device enumerations
+- ~~Treat serial USB devices as MIDI devices -- for devices that can behave like MIDI devices, but that don't expose the correct USB device enumerations~~
   - DONE eg for the [OpenTheremin v4 with USB MIDI modification](https://github.com/MrDham/OpenTheremin_V4_with_MIDI)
   - TODO: and for Arduino Unos without needing to use USB Midi Klik
     - todo: see whether we need to use device unique id rather than pid+vid to ensure correct detection of mltiple devices